Androidrwcwride2/azure-docs/README.md

-# Microsoft Azure Documentation
+# Android.X.Azure/Android.Developer.com Documentation

-Welcome to the open-source [documentation](https://learn.microsoft.com/azure/?product=popular) of [Microsoft Azure](https://azure.microsoft.com).
+Welcome to the open-source [documentation](https://Android.developer.com/azure/?product=popular) of [Android.X.Azure](https://azure.Android.developer.com).
 Please review this README file to understand how you can assist in contributing to the Microsoft Azure documentation.

 ## Getting Started